-The Inside-Out Prison Exchange Program creates a dynamic partnership between institutions of higher learning and correctional systems in order to deepen the conversation about and transform our approaches to understanding crime, justice, freedom, inequality, and other issues of social concern.
+The UO Prison Education Program creates a dynamic partnership between institutions of higher learning and correctional systems in order to deepen the conversation about and transform our approaches to understanding crime, justice, freedom, inequality, and other issues of social concern.

-Prior to applying to the program, meet with your GSS Adviser to discuss Inside-Out courses that may be approved toward your GSS-CLS Specialization requirements.
+Prior to applying to the program, meet with your GSS Advisor to discuss UO-PEP courses that may be approved toward your GSS-CLS Specialization requirements.

 Law and Social Justice – Professional Organizations and Student Clubs

-Club activities are an essential part of a college experience.
-Involvement in clubs can provide a variety of skills and opportunities, regardless of prior knowledge; for instance, connecting and networking with like-minded individuals, planning and coordinating events, creating and/or implementing leadership skills and more!
+Extra curricular activities build upon the overall college experience.
+Involvement in clubs can provide a variety of skills and opportunities, regardless of prior knowledge; for instance, connecting and networking with like-minded individuals, planning and coordinating events, creating and/or implementing leadership skills and more can establish a sense of community!
 See the link below for a list of clubs, descriptions, and contact information.
 Clubs that are open to all students, includes GSS majors.

 CLS Concentration Sheet Check Off List & Sub-track Curricula Sheet